Environment | In harmony with nature

 The Bridgestone approach toward biological diversity

-We, the Group, respect the principles of the Convention on Biological Diversity.
-We promote biodiversity to help ensure not only sustainability but also a healthy, vibrant future.
+The Group respects the principles of the Convention on Biological Diversity.
+It promotes biodiversity to help ensure not only sustainability but also a healthy, vibrant future.
 The Group is committed to enhancing biodiversity by leveraging its global presence.
-We are actively linking our world-wide network of people with their unique wildlife habitats, and providing education and research needed to achieve healthy biodiversity at the gene, species and habitat levels.
-We at Bridgestone are humbled by the lessons we can learn together with others in our communities by connecting with nature.
+It is actively linking its worldwide network of people with their unique wildlife habitats and providing education and research needed to achieve healthy biodiversity at the gene, species and habitat levels.
+Bridgestone is humbled by the lessons that can be learned together with others in its communities by connecting with nature.

 Key Activities

-・We will contribute to biodiversity conservation through active habitat preservation and enhancement at our operating locations and beyond our property lines.
+・Bridgestone will contribute to biodiversity conservation through active habitat preservation and enhancement at its operating locations and beyond its property lines.

 The Bridgestone “In Harmony with Nature – Promoting Biodiversity Program”